tokens

 line_items[].credits_applied

 field for invoices that correspond to recurring subscription charges.
-You can identify these invoices by the presence ofinvoice_source=subscription
+You can identify these invoices by the presence of invoice_source=subscription

 invoice.status